-- 1. Be able to understand basic knowledge of fuzzy sets and fuzzy logic - 2.
-Be able to apply basic knowledge of fuzzy operations. - 3.
-Able to know the basic definitions of fuzzy relations - 4.
-Be able to know about the fuzzy measures - 5.
+- 1. Be able to understand basic knowledge of fuzzy sets - 2.
+Be able to understand basic knowledge of fuzzy logic - 3.
+Be able to apply basic knowledge of fuzzy operations. - 4.
+To know the basic definitions of fuzzy relations - 5.
 Be able to apply basic fuzzy inference and approximate reasoning - 6.
 To know the applications of fuzzy Technology.